microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/README.md

 ## How to run the sample

 1. Clone or download the [PowerApps-Samples](https://github.com/microsoft/PowerApps-Samples) repository.
-1. Open the `PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/ElasticTableOperations.sln` file using Visual Studio 2022.
+1. Open the `PowerApps-Samples\dataverse\orgsvc\C#-NETCore\ElasticTableOperations\ElasticTableOperations.sln` file using Visual Studio 2022.
-1. Edit the *appsettings.json* file.
+1. Edit the `appsettings.json` file.
 Set the connection string `Url` and `Username` parameters as appropriate for your test environment.

    The environment Url can be found in the Power Platform admin center.
 It has the form https://\<environment-name>.crm.dynamics.com.